BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Appendix

 \subsection{Database tables.}

 This section provides schema details and a short description of the ten core tables in the BiomedSQL BigQuery database.
-Database Tables 1-2, 6-8, and 9-10 are generated from sources that are under the CC0 1.0 License or are otherwise designated to the public domain.
-Database Tables 3, 5 and Database Table 4 are generated from sources under the CC BY 4.0 and CC BY-NC 4.0 License, respectively.
+Database Tables 1-2, 6, and 9-10 are generated from sources that are under the CC0 1.0 License or are otherwise designated to the public domain.
+Database Tables 7-8 are generated from sources that are under either the CC0 1.0 License (OpenTargets) or the CC Attribution-ShareAlike 3.0 Unported license (ChEMBL).
+Database Tables 3, 5 and Database Table 4 are generated from sources under the CC BY 4.0 and CC BY-NC 4.0 Licenses, respectively.

 \begingroup \endgroup \begin{promptbox} Table: AlzheimerDisease_CombinedGeneData_UUID Description: Summary statistics from the largest publicly available GWAS of Alzheimer's Disease in a European population (Bellenguez et al., 2022).
 Schema: - Name: UUID | Type: STRING | Mode: REQUIRED - Name: SNP | Type: STRING | Mode: NULLABLE - Name: A1 | Type: STRING | Mode: NULLABLE - Name: A2 | Type: STRING | Mode: NULLABLE - Name: freq | Type: FLOAT | Mode: NULLABLE - Name: b | Type: FLOAT | Mode: NULLABLE - Name: se | Type: FLOAT | Mode: NULLABLE - Name: p | Type: FLOAT | Mode: NULLABLE - Name: chr_37 | Type: INTEGER | Mode: NULLABLE - Name: bp_37 | Type: INTEGER | Mode: NULLABLE - Name: chr_38 | Type: INTEGER | Mode: NULLABLE - Name: bp_38 | Type: INTEGER | Mode: NULLABLE - Name: nearestGene | Type: STRING | Mode: NULLABLE \end{promptbox}